roytang/blog/content/post/2020/03/covid19/index.md

 As of tonight, we are at 7579 cases (+285 today, +487 since Friday), 501 deaths (+7 today, +24 since Friday), and 862 (+70 today, +100 since Friday) recoveries.
 Worldwide, we are nearing 3M cases and have passed 200,000 deaths.

+### Sunday, May the 3rd

+Officially, this is the 3rd calendar month of quarantine.

+Couple of days ago we got a second tranche of relief goods from the LGU, mostly canned fish things and some rice.
+I haven't been out all week, but word is that they are being a bit more strict and there are more cops policing places like the wet market etc.

+As of tonight, we are at 9223 cases (+295 today, +1644 for the week), 607 deaths (+4 today, +106 for the week), and 1214 (+90 today, +352 for the week) recoveries.
+Recoveries vastly outpacing deaths is good news, but the number of cases continues to rise linearly without any slowdown in site, probably due to testing limits I guess?

+We'll see if NCR manages to leave ECQ after the 15th, but even then we're still only going into General Community Quarantine (GCQ) which is definitely not a "back to normal" scenario.

+Worldwide, there have been an additional 500k cases and 45k deaths over the past week.

 To be continued...